 The social enterprise has now created an additional 5 jobs and provides valuable local Indigenous employment and training across its moulding and finishing, woodchip, and administrative operations.
 The assistance is helping Cape York Timber to realise its vision for growth and the continuation of creating sustainable employment opportunities in Cape York, especially for local Indigenous people.

 The project is being delivered in two phases with the first phase completing urgent electrical, water and IT upgrades.
-Additional site improvements made in the second half of 2019 year will be guided by a 20-year masterplan that is being developed to provide long-term security to both the showgrounds and saleyards.
+Additional site improvements will be guided by a 20-year masterplan that is being developed to provide long-term security to both the showgrounds and saleyards.